Find out if you need planning and building regulations consent for many common building works.

-The planning history of your property must be checked before undertaking any external alterations, in order to determine whether permitted development rights have been removed by the Council as the Local Planning Authority on the original planning permission for your house.
+Always check the planning history of your property before undertaking any works.
+Permitted development rights might have been removed on the original planning permission for your house.
 These rights will also be affected if the property has already been extended.

 This information should be with your deeds.
-If not, you can check the planning history and any decisions that relate to your property by using our Local Information Service.
+If not, you can check the planning history and any decisions that relate to your property by using our Where you Live Information Service.

-Permitted development limits can also be affected depending on where you live.
+Permitted development rights can change depending on where you live.
 If you live in an Article 4 Direction Area, such as Fishpool Street, most of your permitted development rights will have been removed.

 Alternatively, if you live in a relatively new property, such as the Napsbury, Jersey Farm or Hill End/Cell Barnes Lane developments, permitted development rights may have been removed by a planning condition.